 However, help is at hand.
 O’r Tir Vineyard is part of a collective of four new vineyards around Llanvetherine - Newhouse Farm, Gelli (The Grove) and Dewin (The Sorcerer).

 Together they will construct a new winery.
-The cooperative will share resources, send grapes to this winery, yet create their style of wine and handle their sales and marketing.
+The collective will share resources, send grapes to this winery, yet create their style of wine and handle sales and marketing individually.

 Dewin Vineyard, managed by Tom Carter has already 12,000 vines planted and trunk formation is underway.